chenqiguo/InterpretKD/DMAE/README.md

 ### Pre-Training

 This implementation only supports **multi-gpu**, **DistributedDataParallel** training, which is faster and simpler; single-gpu or DataParallel training is not supported.

-The teacher model has already been downloaded from the original repository, and placed under teacher_model folder.
+To pre-train models in a 4-gpu machine, please first download the [ViT-Large model](https://drive.google.com/drive/folders/1tCdXhi_pWbRSgdUcmyOyP5mE0GMnpeC9?usp=sharing) as the teacher model, and put it into the teacher_model folder.
+Then:

-Baseline: To pre-train models with 1 Teacher in an 4-gpu machine, run:
+Baseline: To pre-train models with 1 Teacher in a 4-gpu machine, run:
 ```
 bash scripts/pretrain_my_CIFAR10.sh
 ```

-Experiment: To pre-train models with 2 Same Teachers in an 4-gpu machine, run:
+Experiment: To pre-train models with 2 Same Teachers in a 4-gpu machine, run:
 ```
 bash scripts/pretrain_my_CIFAR10_2sameT.sh
 ```